YannickLy/DeepLearning-Project-ENSAE-2020/README.md

 In the first part of the project, we used DCGAN to generate anime style face.

 Next, we decided to apply the cycleGAN to transform real photographies to Monet's painting and to transform Monet's painting to real photographies.
-We also tried to carry out a cycleGAN to transform MNIST dataset to USPS dataset and vice versa.
+We also tried to carry out a cycleGAN to transform MNIST handscripts to USPS handscripts and vice versa.

 Hardware GPU = NVIDIA RTX 2070